pantheon-systems/documentation/source/_docs/email.md

     </tbody>
 </table>

-If you do not find your service provider in the table above, kindly check with their support/ documentation.
+If you do not find your service provider in the table above, check with their support and/or documentation.

 ## Troubleshooting